-There are two companies that operate bus services on Gran Canaria, these are Global and Guaguas Municipales.
+There are two companies that operate bus services on Gran Canaria, these are Global Bus and Guaguas Municipales.
 They are very reliable, comfortable, and relatively cheap to use.
+Buses from the airport depart every 20 minutes.
 They run 24/7 to nearly every popular area of Gran Canaria.
-As mentioned most of the buses meet a high standard of luxury having air conditioning during the hot Summer months.
+As mentioned most of the bus services meet a high standard of luxury by having air conditioning during the hot Summer months.

-The blue buses are operated by the company Global.
+The blue buses are operated by the company Global Bus Gran Canaria.
 You can plan your trip using these buses to take you anywhere on the island.

 The other bus company is called Guaguas Municipales, these are yellow buses.
 However these generally only run a service in the capital of Las Palmas.

-Both companies work together in conjuction so you can easily combine the use of both blue and yellow buses to get to your destination.
+Both bus services companies work together in conjunction so you can easily combine the use of both blue and yellow buses to get to your destination.